CesarChretien/KotlinMeetupApp/README.md

 ## Kotlin Koolstuff

 Welcome to the first Kotlin Koolstuff section!
-Each step will have one of these sections which gives you some information about Kotlin itself which might help you to implement
+Each step will have one of these sections which gives you some information about Kotlin itself which might help you to implement functionality desired in this step in a clean and Kotlin-y way.

 ### Methods and nullability
 ```kotlin